-That’s why Supplemental Medicare plans exist and are used by those across the U.S., including Michigan.
+That’s why Supplemental Medicare plans exist and are used by those across the US, including Michigan.

 Michigan Medicare Resources

 The state of Michigan has a wealth of recourses for Medicare recipients.
 The place to start is the Michigan Medical Assistance Program (MMAP).
-This actually is helpful for not only Medicare but also Medicaid.
+This resource is helpful for not only Medicare but also Medicaid.
 Regardless of which one you need help with, there is free volunteer help via their hotline.